Neymar: 2023–25: First matches before injury and termination of contract

-On 15 September 2023, he made his club debut in Saudi Arabia during a 6–1 thrashing of Al-Riyadh, coming off the bench and providing an assist to a goal by fellow Brazilian, Malcom.
+On 15 September 2023, Neymar made his debut for Al Hilal in the league during a 6–1 thrashing of Al-Riyadh, coming off the bench and providing an assist to a goal by fellow Brazilian Malcom.
 That same year, on 3 October, Neymar scored his first goal for the club in a 3–0 away win against Nassaji Mazandaran in an AFC Champions League group stage match.
-Having played five games for his new club, Neymar ruptured his anterior cruciate ligament while on international duty in October 2023.
-In January 2024, Al Hilal deregistered Neymar as a result of his season ending injury, in order to free up one of the eight foreign roster spots for Renan Lodi.
-Al Hilal won the league title; despite Neymar playing just three games in the league, he collected his eighth career league title.
+He played five games for his new club before rupturing his anterior cruciate ligament while on international duty in October 2023 and was out for the rest of the season.
+Al Hilal won the 2023–24 Saudi Pro League title; despite Neymar playing just three games in the league, he collected his eighth career league title.

-2024–25: Return from injury and termination of contract

-Neymar returned to action on 21 October 2024 during Al Hilal's AFC Champions League match against Al Ain, marking his comeback after a lengthy absence.
-However, a few weeks later, he suffered a hamstring injury that sidelined him for the rest of the year.
-At the end of 2024, Neymar was named as one of three winners of the Player Career Award at the Globe Soccer Awards, alongside former England defender Rio Ferdinand and Belgium goalkeeper Thibaut Courtois.
-After receiving the award, Neymar posted his gratitude on social media to say his name is "written in football history" and he has more to give in the game.

-On 17 January 2025, Neymar said in an interview that he was considering playing in Brazil again: "I always said I want to play for Flamengo because of everything that involves Flamengo, but Santos is my boyhood love, my home."
-Later in January, Neymar was not registered for the league competition during the second half of the 2024–25 season, in which Al Hilal coach Jorge Jesus stated in the press room: "Neymar can no longer perform at the level we are used to.
-Things have become difficult for him, unfortunately".
-On 27 January 2025, the club announced an agreement for the termination of his contract by mutual consent.
+Neymar returned to action for 2024–25 on 21 October 2024 during Al Hilal's AFC Champions League match against Al Ain.
+However, he soon suffered a hamstring injury that sidelined him for the rest of the year.
+According to Al Hilal coach Jorge Jesus, Neymar could "no longer perform at the level we are used to" due to the lengthy injuries.
+On 27 January 2025, the club announced an agreement for the termination of Neymar's contract by mutual consent.
 In a leaving message, Neymar said, "I gave it all to play, and I wish we could have enjoyed better moments together on the field".

-Neymar totalled one goal and three assists in seven appearances for Al Hilal; considering his transfer fee and wages, various media outlets debated whether Neymar's transfer to the club is the worst transfer in football history.
+Neymar totalled one goal and two assists in seven appearances for Al Hilal; considering his transfer fee and wages, various media outlets debated whether Neymar's transfer to the club is the worst transfer in football history.